 - Iterative Execution: In this approach, jobs are executed multiple times with different configuration parameters to arrive at the optimal configuration.
-As the parameter space is huge, these approaches focus on techniques to converge towards a good configuration using lesser number of steps.
-For example, Sandeep et al use a gradient named `noisy gradient` to converge to a solution and applies stochastic optimization to parameter tuning.
+As the parameter space is huge, these approaches focus on techniques to converge towards a good configuration using a lesser number of steps.
+For example, Sandeep et al use a gradient named `noisy gradient` to converge to a solution and apply stochastic optimization to parameter tuning.

-- Mathematical Model: In this approach, a mathematical model is used to predict runtime/cost of jobs for a particular configuration.
+- Mathematical Model: In this approach, a mathematical model is used to predict the runtime/cost of jobs for a particular configuration.
 The search over the parameter space to find the optimal configuration can then be performed using the model, without having to actually run the job.
 Examples of this approach are Starfish and BigExplorer.

 Qubole study for SQL workloads

 The above methods optimize configuration from the perspective of an engine.
 The methods do not consider the type of workload – SQL or Programmatic (M/R or Scala code).
 The major advantage is that the methods are generally applicable.
 The major disadvantage is that the number of parameters is huge.
 The Spark Configuration page list more than 100 parameters.
 The list makes searching the parameter space or building a model hard.
-SQL workloads are easier to model because there are a finite set of operators and a small set of parameters are important as described in Model Based Execution below.
+SQL workloads are easier to model because there are a finite set of operators and a small set of parameters are important as described in Model-Based Execution below.

-Since a large fraction of customer workloads at Qubole are SQL queries run via Hive, Spark and Presto, we focused on SQL Workloads.
+Since a large fraction of customer workloads at Qubole are SQL queries run via Hive, Spark, and Presto, we focused on SQL Workloads.

 We explored two options to search the space of configuration values: iterative execution and model-based execution.